Which Comes First: Starting HSA or Maxing 401(k)?

 Granted, you can start using your HSA for health costs as you fund it, but it is not necessary to use your HSA to cover health costs: You can just let it continue to accumulate pre-tax funds (and accumulate tax – free earnings).

-Obviously the choices here are pretty complex and call for thorough consideration of your overall financial goals and how far along you are with funding those goals.
+Obviously the choices here are pretty complex and call for a thorough consideration of your overall financial goals and how far along you are with funding those goals.

 But I do like this extra option now to save even more tax – advantaged money towards our retirement years.